 Just 10 miles from where Derek Chauvin is on trial for killing George Floyd, another case of police violence is unfolding.
 On Sunday afternoon, a police officer in the Minneapolis suburb of Brooklyn Center reportedly pulled over Daunte Wright for driving with expired tags.
 The situation escalated when the officer learned that there was an outstanding warrant for Wright's arrest.
 The attempted arrest turned fatal when the officer shot Wright.
-Now, as countless people take to the streets in protest, the incident is being labeled an "accidental discharge."
+Now, as countless people take to the streets in protest, the incident is being labelled an "accidental discharge."

 Kim Potter, the 26-year veteran law enforcement official who shot Wright, is now the subject of an investigation after body camera footage showed her allegedly mistaking her gun for her taser.
 During a news conference, Brooklyn Center police chief Tim Gannon said it appeared as though Potter intended to fire her taser but instead accidentally fired her gun.
 "Taser!
 Taser!
 Taser!"
 Potter can be heard shouting in the footage before screaming, "Holy shit!
 I just shot him.”
 The video stopped moments later.
 Two other unnamed officers were on the scene when Potter pulled Wright over.